Elfilali-Taoufiq/Elfilali-Taoufiq/README.md

 ## 🌱 Current Learning Focus

-I’m expanding my knowledge in **Computer Vision**.
-My goal is to leverage these techniques to tackle challenges in my ongoing projects and develop innovative solutions.
+I’m expanding my knowledge in **Data engineering/ Cloud **.
+Focus on AWS and its services to handle data challenges efficiently.

 ## 💞️ Collaboration